White Wonder bread used to clearly not be vegan.

 I’ve requested additional information from Wonder Bread, and will update this page if they ever get back to me.

-For now, we can’t be sure whether classic white Wonder Bread is vegan or not vegan, due to the lecithin.
+For now, classic white Wonder Bread is likely not vegan, but I’m not 100% sure.